ArmandPhilippot/dig-dir/README.md

 └── readme.md
 ```

-WalkDir with default options will return this Javascript array of objects:
+DigDir with default options will return this Javascript array of objects:

 ```javascript
 [